ISEL-DEETC/omni-flow/README.md

 ## How to Benchmark

-To run the benchmarks successfully it is required the following environment variables:
+To run the benchmarks successfully, it is required the following environment variables:
 * `AWS_ROLE_ARN`: Amazon Resource Name format
 * `AWS_REGION`: Region
 * `GOOGLE_PROJECT_ID`: Globally unique identifier for your project